ibexa/documentation-developer/docs/administration/content_organization/content_types.md

 ## Modifying content types

-A content type and its Field definitions can be modified after creation, even if there are already content items based on it in the system.
+A content type and its field definitions can be modified after creation, even if there are already content items based on it in the system.
 When a content type is modified, each of its instances are changed as well.
-If a new Field definition is added to a content type, this Field appears (empty) in every relevant content item.
+If a new field definition is added to a content type, this field appears (empty) in every relevant content item.
-If a Field definition is deleted from the content type, all the corresponding Fields are removed from content items of this type.
+If a field definition is deleted from the content type, all the corresponding fields are removed from content items of this type.

 ## Removing content types